 Once you’ve signed for an equity release, you can’t take out any other loans using your home as security.

-For any leftover equity in the property, some providers may allow you to take more equity at a later stage.
+If you have any leftover equity in your property, some providers may allow you to take out another loan in the future.

 The advantages are tax-exempt money, staying in your own home, having no month-to-month reimbursements, and paying more than your house value.

 You’ll also have access to low-interest rates, money when you need it, and avoidance of paying inheritance tax.

 The disadvantages are increasing debt, benefits affected, and early exit fees.

 The house also won’t be left as an inheritance, you will need to pay set-up fees, and you won’t be able to take out another loan.